suntorch/Dazzler/README.md

 - mapping a query result :scroll: to **`strongly-typed`** object.
 - 2-way binding :link: a class property to **`input`** and **`output`** parameters.
 - parameterized execution.
-- fetching and paging and more...
+- fetching and paging
+- dependency injection :syringe: for .Net Core apps and more...